Leyland Tiger (front-engined)

-The Leyland Tiger was a heavyweight half-cab single-decker bus and coach chassis built by Leyland Motors between 1927 and 1968, except the period of World War II.
+The Leyland Tiger is a heavyweight half-cab single-decker bus and coach chassis built by Leyland Motors between 1927 — 1942 and 1946 — 1968.

 The Tiger was always very closely related to the Titan of its time, sharing a ladder type frame dropped in the wheelbase and gently rising in curves over the axles, generally only differing in wheelbase.

 Pre-war Leyland Tiger TS series

 In conjunction with the original Titan, Leyland Motors offered the same mechanical advances in a single-deck bus or coach chassis, in half-cab (forward-control) form this was called the Tiger, with normal-control derivatives with the driver behind the engine bonnet and sharing the saloon with the passengers generally being called Tigress.
 The Tiger went through derivatives from TS1 to TS11 between 1927 and 1942.

 Origins and prototypes

 The Leyland Titan TD1 was unveiled at the Commercial Motor show at London's Olympia exhibition hall in November 1927, it was then unique amongst double deckers in having a light enough frame to run two-axled on pneumatic tyres (two at the front and four at the back) yet carry 52 passengers in a bus of 25 ft overall length, with such refinements as a six-cylinder overhead-camshaft petrol engine and an unprecedentedly-low frame.
 The Tiger TS1 was its single–deck counterpart.
 The wheelbase was slightly longer at 17 ft 6 in allowing bodywork up to 27 ft 6 in long, with up to 35 seats.
 The first Tiger TS1 (chassis 60001A), bodied by Leyland was loaned in March 1927 to H.M.S.
 Catherwood Ltd of Belfast, it was purchased by them and, sold to other firms, it worked in Ireland until 1940.